The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 Top Layer (Wear Layer) Thickness

-Good engineered flooring has a thick, usable oak wear layer — ideally 4mm to 6mm.
-Thin veneers (1-2mm) can't be sanded back or repaired properly, shortening the life of the floor dramatically.
+Good engineered flooring has a thick usable oak wear layer—ideally 4mm to 6mm.
+Thin veneers (1-2mm) can't be sanded or repaired correctly, dramatically shortening the floor's lifespan.

 Type of Oak

-Premium floors use European oak for its durability, stability, and beautiful grain structure.
-Be wary of cheaper oak sources that may not offer the same strength or appearance.
+Premium floors use European oak due to its durability, stability, and beautiful grain structure.
+Be cautious of cheaper oak sources that may lack strength or a pleasing appearance.

 Core Material

 A quality engineered floor uses a strong and stable core, like multi-layer birch plywood.
-Cheaper floors often use softwood or even MDF/HDF cores, which can compromise stability, especially in larger board widths.
+Cheaper alternatives often use softwood or even MDF/HDF cores, which can compromise stability, particularly in larger board widths.

 Board Construction